radiantlogic-v8/documentation-eoc/documentation/admin/integrations/manage-integrations.md

 ## Next steps

 You should now have an understanding of the steps to add integrations to receive Environment Operations Center alerts in external channels.
-To learn how to create alerts to send to the configured channels, see: [alert management](../../environments/environment-details/alert-management-overview.md)
+To learn how to create alerts to send to the configured channels, see [alert management](../../environments/environment-details/alert-management-overview.md).